OWASP/owasp-mastg/README.md

 ## How to Contribute

-The MSTG is an open source effort and we welcome all kinds of contributions and feedback.
+The MASTG is an open source effort and we welcome all kinds of contributions and feedback.

 **Help us improve & join our community:**